angular-hispano/angular-docs-es/adev-es/src/content/guide/routing/read-route-state.en.md

 When you specify a value for routerLinkActive, you are also defining the same value for `ariaCurrentWhenActive`.
 This makes sure that visually impaired users (which may not perceive the different styling being applied) can also identify the active button.

-If you want to define a different value for aria, you'll need to explicitly set the value using the `ariaCurrentWhenActive` directive.
+If you want to define a different value for aria, you’ll need to explicitly set the value using the `ariaCurrentWhenActive` directive.

 ### Route matching strategy